cdznd/clause-inserter/README.md

 2 - Sometimes insert before/after don't keep the font styling

 Contract 1 (Insert list item)
-Insert this clause as section 1A, directly after the “Definitions” heading.
-Please match the document’s style. (find the paragraph to add manually)
+Insert this clause as section 1A, directly after the "Definitions" heading.
+Please match the document's style. (find the paragraph to add manually)

-“Affiliate” means any entity that directly or indirectly controls, is controlled by, or is under common control with a party, where “control” means the possession, directly or indirectly, of the power to direct or cause the direction of the management and policies of such entity, whether through ownership of voting securities, by contract, or otherwise.
+"Affiliate" means any entity that directly or indirectly controls, is controlled by, or is under common control with a party, where "control" means the possession, directly or indirectly, of the power to direct or cause the direction of the management and policies of such entity, whether through ownership of voting securities, by contract, or otherwise.

 Contract 2 (Insert sentence between paragraph)
 Insert the following between the first and second sentence in Section 11.
 Please match the font of the surrounding text.